lariannrupp/ETF_Analyzer_App/README.md

 ---

-In this exercise, I’ll build a financial database and web application by using SQL, Python, and the Voilà library to analyze the performance of a hypothetical fintech ETF.
+In this exercise, We’ll build a financial database and web application by using SQL and Python.

+Then we'll use the Voilà library to analyze the performance of a hypothetical fintech ETF.

 ## Technologies